 October 15, 2018 – Committee to Protect Dogs launches statewide TV campaign.
 Sonia Stratemann of Elite Greyhound Adoptions reveals the truth about the killing of greyhounds at Palm Beach and other tracks across the state.

 October 31, 2018 - The Protect Dogs - Yes on 13 campaign receives 500 endorsements - from celebrities like Ellen Degeneres, Bette Midler, Pierce Brosnan and Tom Scholz of the band Boston, from the Miami Herald, Tampa Bay Times and every major paper in the state, from candidates for Congress, a local church, civic groups, 100 local animal shelters, veterinarians and veterinary clinics, animal welfare organizations, local and national magazines such as Fido Friendly, E-The Environmental Magazine and the New Barker, philanthropists like the NFL’s Eddie DeBartolo, attorneys, current and former state lawmakers, greyhound adoption groups and two celebrity cats!

 November 6, 2018 – Florida citizens vote to prohibit dog racing 2-1.
 Tracks will wind down over 26 months, allowing greyhounds to be absorbed by waiting rescue groups all across the country.
 You can sponsor a hound here.

-Dog racing is already illegal in 41 US states and it is time for us to end it everywhere.
+Dog racing is now illegal in 42 US states and it is time for us to end it everywhere.
 Please sign our international petition and then make a campaign donation today.
 With your gift of $75 or more, you will receive a campaign kit including a t-shirt, button, bumper sticker and tumbler in a canvas tote bag.
 For $90 or more, we will include a stylish enamel greyhound pin!